xavante-workflow/worker/README.md

 # Xavante Worker

-A PHP-based worker component for the Xavante Workflow Engine that processes workflow instances and simulates the complete workflow execution lifecycle.
+A **Laravel Zero** powered worker component for the Xavante Workflow Engine that processes workflow instances and simulates the complete workflow execution lifecycle.

 ## 🎯 Purpose